gsambata/gsambata.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Post-doctoral researcher in Applied Mathematics at École des Ponts et Chaussées, Marne la Vallée, France.
+I am a Postdoctoral researcher in Applied Mathematics at FAU, Friedrich-Alexander-Universität, Erlangen (Germany), where I collaborate with Prof. E. Zuazua.

 ## Research interests
 <ul>